 Estate planning is the process of getting your affairs in order so that you make things easier for your surviving family members when life ends.
 Not only that, it puts you in charge of your finances and you control the outcome of many years of your hard work and savings.
 We encourage individuals to put plans for the future in place now.
 We deal with urgent situations such as terminally ill persons who have not done any estate planning and want to get their affairs in order to avoid probate and reduce anxiety for the family.

 No matter what the size of your estate is, everyone can benefit from estate planning.
 For example, planning for disability by having someone designated to make your healthcare decisions and manage your personal property is very important.
-Having a trusted individual with authority to manage your health care and finances, if necessary, reduces stress and burden on you and your family.
+Having a trusted individual with authority to manage your health care and finances, if necessary, reduces anxiety and burden on you and your family.

-Following are situations where an estate plan would be very helpful.
+Following are situations where an estate plan would be very helpful:

 - You’re in a second (or later) marriage

-- You’re single.
+- You’re single